Chapter 14: Waves

 He surfaces and does not go back under.

 3:41 AM.
 He is sitting up in bed.
-His hands are open on his thighs — scarred thumb, callus ridge, his — and they have been six men tonight.
+His hands are open on his thighs — his hands, only his — and they have been six men tonight.
 Six different grips, six different resting positions, six different ways of holding a phone or a steering wheel or a railing.
 The contamination is not a residue anymore.
 It is a census.

 He calls Maren at 3:47.
 She picks up before the first ring finishes.